 How to Navigate?

-The directory /product can be easily accessed through Internet on from any where, any time and by anybody or from the DRDO home.
-The information on the aerospace engineering educational department/institutions are arranged by their names in an alphabetical order under their respective states they belong.
-In case of the teachers/academicians information can also be retrieved in the same way as in case of institutions.
-For making the product more effective a user can search the information though institute, courses, faculty and even through advanced search as display on the home page of the directory
+The directory /product can be easily accessed through Internet on from anywhere, any time and by anybody or from the www.aeroscientists.in or DRDO home.
+The information on the aerospace scientists are arranged by their names in an alphabetical order under their respective institutes they belong.
+The information of the aero scientists is searchable through name, lab, gender, field of specialization, state.

 Use and Utility